marian-kamenistak/org/readme.md

 This is an ongoing and never ending work in progress...

 - Tech
-  - [Career Framework](tech/career-framework/readme.md) - Competencies, career tracks, grading, compensation, peformance reviews and personal development.
+  - [Career Framework](tech/career-framework/readme.md) - Competencies, career tracks, salaries, peformance reviews and personal development.
 - Finance